jigglypufflazybaby/jigglypufflazybaby/README.md

 ## 🚀 About Me

 I am a Computer Science Student currently in my final year of engineering.
 I love learning new technologies and being updated with the same.
-I enjoy working on projects related to big data,web development, data science and I find joy in collaborating with others to learn and grow together.
+I enjoy working on projects related to web development, data science,big data,artificial intelligence and I find joy in collaborating with others to learn and grow together.

 ## 🌱 Learning and Development